mikkohei13/Lastuja/gps-havistin/readme.md

 ## Questions

+- How to set up eslint to run whenever nodemon restarts the app
 - How user input is / should be sanitized in node?
 - How to use middleware in all defined routes, but nowhere else?
 Router-level middleware will be used with nonexistent endpoints (e.g. /uploads/foobar)
 - How to organize an app, which has two parts: one called by cronjob, other being an express app serving web pages (or an API).
 Both use the same database, and potentially same database abstraction module.